Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 ## Exercises: Level 1

-1. What is the difference between a regular function and an arrow function?
+1. What is the difference between a regular function and an arrow function? ...
+Didnt Got time today ..
+Will do this on weekend
 2. What is a React Component?
 3. How do you make a React functional component?
 4. What is the difference between a pure JavaScript function and a functional component?